 “Last night was Senior Night.
 Played Chesapeake and we won 49-21!
 Last year playing on Carrol Field.
 Got the chance to sing our National Anthem”

-The Arundel football team knocked off the Chesapeake Cougars to push their record to 8-1, ranking the Wildcats team as 11th-best 4A football team in the state of Maryland, according to MaxPreps.
+The Arundel football team knocked off the Chesapeake Cougars on that Friday night and finished the year with a 9-2 record.
+The Wildcats were ranked No. 10 among 4-A football teams in the state of Maryland, according to MaxPreps.